-A key skill when evaluating information is the ability to evaluate the strength of an argument and decide whether it’s reasonable.
-But what do we mean when we talk about arguments?
-Pause for a moment to consider the following question.
-When you have an answer, turn the card to learn more.
+A key skill when judging information is being able to decide how strong an argument is and whether it makes sense.
+But what exactly is an argument?
+Take a moment to think about this question.
+Once you have an answer, flip the card to learn more:

 If premises are true, then conclusions must also be true.